• Home

 Pre-existing injuries

-Have you been injured before?
-Please tell me, not because I am nosey but would like to ensure we don't aggravate it or cause a reoccurrence.
+Have you been injured before while playing tennis?
+Please tell me, not because I am nosey, but I want to ensure we don't aggravate it during our tennis lessons or cause a reoccurrence, especially as we go through these beginner tennis tips in our tennis coaching sessions.

 Footwear